Wednesday, March 12, 2014

 In addition to KWC sewing, I managed a little selfish sewing this weekend.
 I made a quilted cover for my duvet.
 When I was pregnant with R I went through a big nesting phase at the end where I decided I was going to redo all of the bedroom linens.
 I did manage to make pillow cases before she was born which by the way are a real treat.
 I don't think I will ever want regular pillow cases again.
 I also made pillow cases and a duvet cover for J's room.
 I wound up placing the snaps on the wrong way when I tried to finish it up when R was just a newborn so after that point I gave up for a while on decorating.
 I am back to it and I finally fixed the snaps.
 His room looks awesome almost a year later.
 I also made a duvet cover for my room.
 I didn't use a particular pattern.
 I kept the design simple and added a bunch of color cotton fabrics.
 I bought all of the fabrics for the covers and pillow cases on Fabric.com.
 I love buying fabrics there.
 The customer service is awesome and the prices are great.
 I love the selection also.
 So here are a few photos of my decorating attempts.
 I am really happy with how everything turned out.
 I need to take a better photo of J's room.
 He decided to be a part of the photos of my room.
 Little did I know he was just waiting to jump on the bed.
 Well, it looked nice for a few minutes anyway.

-Kids Clothing Week.
+It is KCW or Kids Clothing Week.
 I made a cute and comfy knit outfit for little sweets.
 I used the Monster Bunz Pattern for the pants.
 I made the large size without the circle bum.
 I am very excited about this pattern.
 It is so cushy and perfect for a little toddler.
 The size range is awesome also.
 The large fits from about 1-3 since the cuffs and waistband can be extended.
 It is pretty roomy on R now and super easy to get on and off for diaper changes.
 She also fits into the medium size which ranges from about 3 months to 1 year.
 The fabric for the pants is from a recycled pair of purple sweat pants I found at Goodwill.
 There is enough fabric to make two pants actually so very nice.

 The envelope tee pattern is from one of my favorite books Growing Up Sew Liberated.
 I used the book to make the fabulous teepee for J's Christmas present.
 Well, the book also has really comfy clothing patterns.
 The envelope tee was easy to put together.
 I made the 12-18 months size and it fits her well though the sleeves are little long.
 The material is a cotton knit striped polo shirt from Goodwill.
 I also used this material to make the cuffs and waistband for the baby pants.
 She looks really cute in her new outfit.
 I plan to make a cute dress or pinafore to go with outfit.
 I received the Girls Style Book for Christmas and I can't wait to try out the patterns.